How Does a Restraining Order Work in Austin, Texas?

 To obtain a restraining order, the petitioner must file a request with the court and provide evidence of the abuse, harassment, or threat of harm.
 This may include police reports, medical records, witness statements, or other documentation.

 Once you file the request, a judge will review the evidence and decide whether to issue a temporary restraining order.
-If granted, the temporary order will remain in effect until a formal hearing is held, at this point, the judge will hear from both parties and decide whether to issue a permanent restraining order.
+If granted, the temporary order will remain in effect until a formal hearing is held.
+At this point, the judge will hear from both parties and decide whether to issue a permanent restraining order.

 Can I File a Restraining Order Online?